Dominic Preziosi, Editor

 Santiago Ramos, contributing writer for Commonweal, is a native of Asunción, Paraguay, and emigrated to Kansas at a young age.
 He completed a doctorate in philosophy at Boston College with a dissertation about Plato and beauty, and has taught at several universities.
 He has worked as an art critic for the Kansas City alt-weekly, The Pitch, and his essays and reviews have appeared in America, Plough, First Things, and Image Journal.

-Susan Bigelow Reynolds is an assistant professor of Catholic Studies at Candler School of Theology, Emory University.
-Her forthcoming book, People Get Ready: Ritual, Solidarity, and Lived Ecclesiology in Catholic Roxbury (Fordham University Press, 2022), draws on years of parish-based ethnographic research in Boston to examine the practice of community in a racially and culturally diverse church.
+Susan Reynolds is an assistant professor of Catholic Studies at Emory University’s Candler School of Theology.
+She is the author of People Get Ready: Ritual, Solidarity, and Lived Ecclesiology in Catholic Roxbury (Fordham University Press, 2022) and other work on theology, culture, migration, Catholic practice, and clergy sexual abuse.
 She lives in Atlanta, Georgia, with her husband and three daughters. @SusanBReynolds1

 Margaret O’Brien Steinfels, Contributing Writer